 VU also works to address refugee issues, tackle diversity and social inclusion issues and improve the health and social wellbeing of the region.
 We are proud of our cultural diversity initiatives and projects with culturally and linguistically diverse (CALD) and Indigenous communities.

-It's widely recognised that the more education you have completed, the more opportunities you’ll have in the job market.
 Studying at Victoria University Polytechnic will improve your skills and confidence to help you transition into adult education or work.

 The course aims to support students develop their personal management skills, communication, confidence and independence in preparation for work and further study.

-• 3 electives which may be selected from:
+* Three (3) electives which may be selected from:

 - units first packaged in Certificate I qualifications in endorsed training packages or accredited courses